 As of 2019 I am no longer accepting new students.

-Research in my laboratory has been directed at understanding the basic biochemical and biophysical principles involved in protein function through the combined use of biochemistry, genetics, genetic engineering, and biophysics.
+Research in my laboratory was directed at understanding the basic biochemical and biophysical principles involved in protein function through the combined use of biochemistry, genetics, genetic engineering, and biophysics.
 Our criterion for understanding is that we can design and build systems that actually work and make use of these principles.
-Since we have had extensive experience with the arabinose operon and systems related to it and developed a large collection of mutations in AraC and the regulatory region as well as many mutant DNA's and proteins most of our work was concentrated on this system.
+Since we had extensive experience with the arabinose operon and systems related to it and developed a large collection of mutations in AraC and the regulatory region as well as many mutant DNA's and proteins most of our work was concentrated on this system.
 The ara system permits economic and rapid handling of the biology while displaying most of the repertoire of protein-protein, protein-DNA and gene regulatory principles that are found in prokaryotes and eukaryotes.

 In 1984 we made the original discovery of DNA looping, a mechanism now known to be widely used in biology.
 Later we discovered the two domain structure to AraC and grew the crystals from which the structure of the dimerization domain in the presence and absence of arabinose was determined.
 This work in connection with biochemical and genetic studies led to the discovery of the role of the N-terminal arms on AraC and the mechanism where the two positions of the arms of the protein regulate the looping-unlooping activity of the protein.
-We demonstrated that a version of the mechanism can be ported to other proteins, and we have constructed a β-galactosidase whose activity is controlled by the mechanism from AraC.
+We demonstrated that a version of the mechanism can be ported to other proteins, and we constructed a β-galactosidase whose activity was controlled by the mechanism from AraC.
 The enzyme's activity is modulated by the presence of arabinose.